Oscar Micheaux: The Czar of Black Hollywood

 In 2014, Block Starz Music Television released The Czar of Black Hollywood, a documentary film chronicling the early life and career of Oscar Micheaux using Library of Congress archived footage, photos, illustrations and vintage music.
 The film was announced by American radio host Tom Joyner on his nationally syndicated program, The Tom Joyner Morning Show, as part of a "Little Known Black History Fact" on Micheaux.
 In an interview with The Washington Times, filmmaker Bayer Mack said he read the 2007 biography Oscar Micheaux: The Great and Only by Patrick McGilligan and was inspired to produce The Czar of Black Hollywood because Micheaux's life mirrored his own.
 Mack told The Huffington Post he was shocked that, in spite of Micheaux's historical significance, there was "virtually nothing out there about [his] life".
 The film's executive producer, Frances Presley Rice, told the Sun Sentinel that Micheaux was the first "indie movie producer".
 In 2018, Mack was interviewed by the news site Mic for its "Black Monuments Project", which named Oscar Micheaux as one of its 50 African Americans deserving of a statue.
 He said Micheaux embodied "the best of what we all are as Americans" and that the filmmaker was "an inspiration".

 A historical marker in Roanoke, Virginia, commemorates his time living and working in the city as a film producer.

+The Lincoln Motion Picture Company

+Micheaux was not the only person in the early race film industry.
+Other filmmakers, like the ones in the Lincoln Motion Picture Company, based in Omaha, Nebraska, produced similar works and covered similar themes.
+The company was founded in 1916 by Noble Johnson and George Perry Johnson. and produced five films before going defunct in 1921 after relocating to Los Angeles, California.